Why Your Bounce Rate Is High And How To Fix It – Top 5 Reasons Why Visitors Immediately Exit Your Website

 The most important metric that you should be tracking on your website is its bounce rate.

-It is a number that tells what percentage of visitors leave your site after browsing just one page or within the first 10 seconds (exact definition depends on the web analytics tool you use).
-Higher the bounce rate, higher is the number of potential customers you lose because bounced visitors think your website has nothing to offer for them and leave without any further interaction.
+It is a number that tells what percentage of visitors leave your site after browsing just one page or within the first 10 seconds (the exact definition depends on the web analytics tool you use).
+The higher the bounce rate, the higher the number of potential customers you lose because bounced visitors think your website has nothing to offer them and leave without any further interaction.
 With ever-reducing attention spans and ever-expanding options online, your visitors have very little motivation to actively explore your website for what you offer and how it benefits their day-to-day lives.
 So, it becomes the responsibility of the first page a visitor lands on to convince him that spending time here is worth it.

 Optimizing (reducing) bounce rate is thus tremendously important to your business.
 There are multiple reasons why visitors leave immediately after arriving; the most prominent amongst them being:

 - Expectation mismatch: Your visitors are expecting to see something on your website while your page talks about something else.
-This happens a lot of times, especially when you have paid advertising for a specific offer and you link that advertisement to a generic page such as your homepage.
-Matching the expectation of your visitor is very important.
-Your site might be talking about multiple different things, but a visitor arrives on it just to learn more about what the source said you offer.
+This happens often, especially when you have paid advertising for a specific offer and you link that advertisement to a generic page such as your homepage.
+Matching the expectations of your visitor is very important.
+Your site might be talking about multiple different things, but a visitor arrives on it to learn more about what the source said you offer.

 - Organic search irrelevance: Search engines are getting incrementally better at finding relevant content for a user search query, but they are still not perfect.
-I’m sure while reviewing your web analytics reports, you must be regularly surprised by: ‘how come this search query found this page on my website’.
+I’m sure while reviewing your web analytics reports, you must be regularly surprised by: ‘How come this search query found this page on my website?
 Your visitors too feel the same.
-Try comparing your bounce rate for organic visitors (those who came via search engines) versus non-organic visitors (those who came via other sources); you would see that the former metric is higher than the latter.
+Try comparing your bounce rate for organic visitors (those who came via search engines) versus non-organic visitors (those who came via other sources); you will see that the former metric is higher than the latter.

 How to fix the high bounce rate?

-Though there are several general methodologies you can try for reducing the bounce rate:
+There are several general methodologies you can try to reduce the bounce rate:

 What are your strategies for reducing bounce rates?
 Do you think you are doing a good job on your website (as far as optimizing bounce rate is concerned)?
 Are you satisfied with your existing bounce rate?